 Android apps Manages to block calling Functions

 Many Android phones, manages to get out of control.
 Especially if you install or use them in a way that steal lots of it’s resources.

-My own experience with several Android phones that I had and others I’ve helped, is that the Android phone functions of these phones is getting out of control, once you have an app that heats up the phones resources.
+My own experience with several Android phones that I had and others I’ve helped, is that the Android phone functions of these phones are getting out of control, once you have an app that heats up the phone’s resources.
 When this happens, then when someone is calling you.
 Then your Android device simply doesn’t manage to show the phone functions, which can result in that you can’t answer a call.
-The phones resources from the app is simply taking over every possibility for the system to handle the phone callling functions, and then the screen turns black!
+The phone’s resources from the app are simply taking over every possibility for the system to handle the phone calling functions, and then the screen turns black!
 So you’re not able to do anything.
 This can also happen during a conversation.
-I have been in conversation which have ended, when I wanted to hang up but the system was so overloaded by some other app in the background that it wasn’t possible at all.
+I have been in conversation which has ended when I wanted to hang up but the system was so overloaded by some other app in the background that it wasn’t possible at all.